Your Guide to Working Out With an Overactive Pelvic Floor

 • Side planks

-Evaluate stress
+Evaluate Stress

 Sometimes it’s the other stuff in life that affects tension in the body.
 Dealing with sources of stress can help to relieve muscle overactivity.
 Improved pelvic floor function and reduced pain mean muscle tension is improving.